sighonara/usefulScripts/README.md

 # usefulScripts
-Just some simple scripts I have found useful over the years and want to store
+Just some simple scripts I have found useful over the years and want to store.

+Currently these scripts are only for linux